 5. Do you have to "know" someone to get into Saint Ursula?

 No, our admissions requirements are the same for every applicant.

 6. How do you decide who is appropriate for the Educational Services (ES) Program?

 In order to guarantee a high quality of service, the ES Program maintains a small number of students in each class.
 Students in the ES Program are selected through a separate application process at the time of admission to Saint Ursula Academy.
-Our ES Program Coordinator, Ms. Geri Walsh, along with the admissions committee, reviews each application for admission to the ES Program.
+Our ES Program Coordinator, Ms. Arielle Balz, along with the admissions committee, reviews each application for admission to the ES Program.
 Program requirements are listed on this website

 7. How do I study for the High School Placement Test?

 There are many resources available to prepare for the HSPT.
 Many websites offer free preparation, such as www.varsitytutors.com/hspt-practice-tests

 .
 Books are also available for purchase on sites such as Amazon.
 We recommend Barron's COOP/HSPT/TACHS, 4th edition.